dengxian-xreal/xreal.github.io/docs/13_Rendering/0_Warping.md

 ### Frame rate

 Improving and stabilizing frame rate is key to solving various jittering problems.
-NRSDK recommends developers to:
+XREAL SDK recommends developers to:

 - Maintain a stable 60fps or higher frame rate whenever possible
 - Optimize scenes and resources to reduce per-frame computational load